joshjohanning/joshjohanning.github.io/_posts/2020-12-16-github-codeql-pr.md

 Another thing the GitHub Docs do not do a good job of spelling out is that only *Errors* or a security severity level of *High or Higher* are going to fail the Pull Request status check. *Warnings*, out of the box, do not block the PR.

 Alright, so let's introduce an error...does anyone know of an easy vulnerability we can put in our code?
-Well neither do I, but we don't have to with the help of our friend, the [Semmle vulnerability database](https://web.archive.org/web/20200929073843/https://help.semmle.com/wiki/label/js/path-problem) (Note: The day before I wrote this, this link started redirecting to GitHub, but I found an archive.org link to use for the purposes of this demo).
+Well neither do I, but we don't have to with the help of our friend, the [Semmle vulnerability database](https://web.archive.org/web/20200929073843/https://help.semmle.com/wiki/label/js/path-problem) (Note: This is now the [GitHub Advisory Database](https://github.com/advisories)).

 I'm going to use an incorrect suffix vulnerability.
 The easiest way to introduce this is to: 1) make sure `javascript` is in the language matrix in our CodeQL workflow like so: `language: [ 'csharp', 'javascript' ]` and 2) check in a simple `.js`{: .filepath} file somewhere in the repository with the bad code: